When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 Today, I want to share with you my Internal Family Systems parts as a mother of a husband and children with developmental, emotional, and trauma based disabilities, and as someone who experienced trauma as a child.

-This is probably the most intimate post I've ever written about myself, but I feel it's that important.
+This is probably the most intimate post I've ever written about myself, but I feel it's important.

 It's my hope that by doing so, I can help others feel more comfortable with the idea that we are all made up of parts, not just those with multiple personalities, etc.